POSTED: 20 Nov 2024

 Safety & Risks

-• Clogged Pores: Glycerin in heavy formulations may contribute to clogged pores for those with acne-prone skin.
+• Clogged pores: glycerin in heavy formulations may contribute to clogged pores for those with acne-prone skin.
 Opt for lightweight glycerin products if you have oily skin or acne.

 Alternatives to Glycerin in Skincare

-• Hyaluronic Acid: This is a naturally occurring molecule that can hold up to a 1000X its weight in water.
-It plays a key role in maintaining skin hydration.
-Hyaluronic acid provides intense hydration without feeling sticky and is excellent for plumping the skin and reducing fine lines.
-However, it is often more expensive than glycerin and may be less effective in low-humidity conditions, where it needs ambient moisture to function optimally.
+• Hyaluronic acid: this naturally occurring molecule can hold up to 1000 times its weight in water and plays a key role in maintaining skin hydration.
+It provides intense hydration without feeling sticky and is excellent for plumping the skin and reducing fine lines.
+However, it is often more expensive than glycerin.
+It may also be less effective in low humidity, where it needs ambient moisture to work well.

 Authored by: